Staffordshire bull terrier, aka Staffie

 There are a few health concerns tied to the Staffie.
 Eye problems, hip dysplasia, tumors and gas problems are common.
 Other health concerns would be those common for any breed of dog.
 If you are obtaining a Staffie from a breeder, ask for the certification of the eye test (one should have been done).

-This video compilation offers a view into the obstacles that face these dogs and their owners, and includes some seriously cute pictures:
+This video compilation offers a view into the obstacles that face these dogs and their humans, and includes some seriously cute pictures:

 Is the Staffordshire Bull Terrier the Right Dog for You?